urbit/examples/gall/sum/readme.md

 `[%so-far 3]`

+Then:

 `:examples-sum &atom 666`

 `[%so-far 669]`

-In short, `/sum` received our number on the `++poke-atom` arm, which simply adds that number to the current state (defaults/begins with `0`) and prints out the result.
+Here's what happened:

+- We poked `sum.hoon` with an unsigned decimal atom (`@ud`)

+- `mar/atom.hoon` parsed the atom and passed it to `sum.hoon`'s `++poke-atom` arm, which adds the given number to the number stored in its state; the new result is then printed out and then replaces the previous number in the app state.